surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 A series of commits to see how much SF2 I can get working.
 Start with at least loading and having samples sound, albeit out of tune, and not restoring from a save.
+FInally parse out all the envelope data and root key and stuff; It's basically starting to work!

 ## Day 29 (2023-03-10)